opensearch-project/alerting-dashboards-plugin/release-notes/opensearch-alerting-dashboards-plugin.release-notes-1.1.0.0.md

 * Update jest unit tests ([#112](https://github.com/opensearch-project/alerting-dashboards-plugin/pull/112))

 ### Bug Fixes
-* A few bug fix for create monitor ([#121](https://github.com/opensearch-project/alerting-dashboards-plugin/pull/121))
 * Fixed a bug that displayed all alerts for a monitor on individual triggers' flyouts.
 Fixed a bug that displayed incorrect source for the condition field on the alerts flyout.
 Fixed a bug that displayed incorrect severity on the alerts flyout.
-Fixed a bug that prevented selecting query-level monitor alerts 1 by 1. ([#122](https://github.com/opensearch-project/alerting-dashboards-plugin/pull/122))
+Fixed a bug that prevented selecting query-level monitor alerts 1 by 1.
+Consolidates bug fixes from PR 121 and 122 ([#123](https://github.com/opensearch-project/alerting-dashboards-plugin/pull/123))